An Ancient Faith, Reaching a New Generation, Lived in Holy Community

 Emmaus is named after a famous event on the day Jesus rose from the dead.

-Now on that same day two of them were going to a village called Emmaus, about seven miles from Jerusalem, and talking with each other about all the things that had happened.
+Now on that same day Cleopas and his wife Mary were going to a village called Emmaus, about seven miles from Jerusalem, and talking with each other about all the things that had happened.
 While they were talking and discussing, Jesus himself came near and went with them, but their eyes were kept from recognizing him.
 And he said to them, "What are you discussing with each other while you walk along?"

 They stood still, looking sad.
 Then one of them, whose name was Cleopas, answered him, "Are you the only stranger in Jerusalem who does not know the things that have taken place in these days?"